How to Make Sopa de Ajoblanco: Cold, White Gazpacho Soup Recipe

 Ajoblanco is a chilled Spanish soup featuring almonds and garlic.
 You may see it on a menu as "white gazpacho," but unlike a traditional gazpacho recipe, it contains no fruit or vegetables...although it is often served with halved fresh green grapes, which add a pleasant "pop" of sweet, acidic juice that really brightens up the creaminess of the almonds and cuts through the sharp raw garlic.
 Slices of melon are sometimes used to the same effect.

-Sometimes, "ajo blanco" is written as two separate words, giving you a hint to why this dish was named.
+Sometimes, "ajo blanco" is written as two separate words, giving you a hint to how this dish was named.
 Ajo means "garlic" and blanco means "white," describing the flavor and color of the soup.
 But when you know how it is made, you can also see why people call it "white gazpacho," because you employ the same technique as the tomato-based version: emulsifying olive oil and sherry vinegar with garlic and thickening with stale bread.

 This soup is quick to make, but tastes better after it has had a chance to chill for several hours.
 Plan accordingly!

 - 4 thick slices day-old bread

 - 3 cloves garlic

 - 1/2 cup olive oil